OldSchoolSDK/osrs-sdk/README.md

 This project stemmed from my interest in Old School Runescape's Inferno, and my desire for an open source, relatively clean re-implementation of the Old School Runescape engine.
 The underlying code is designed closer to a true game engine compared to any other trainer or simulator.
 The goal is for there to be a clean, well-defined API between all "Game Content" code and any underlying "Engine" code

+## What is the lineage of this project?

+The [BISTools Line of Sight tool](https://bistools.github.io/inferno.html) inspired [artsicle's inferno tool](https://artsicleofficial.github.io/infernointeractive/inferno.html) which inspired the original 2D version of this project by [@Tesla Owner](https://github.com/TeslaOwner/), which inspired the improved 3D version by [@Supalosa](https://github.com/Supalosa/).
+Without all of these contributors that built upon each other, the polished version we have today would not exist.

 ## How do I use it?

 This is published at `osrs-sdk`.
 Please see [here](https://github.com/OldSchoolSDK/InfernoTrainer) for example implementations.
 Better instructions will come soon.